10 Online Dating Marriage Success Statistics

 While we’re talking about eharmony, it’s also worth mentioning the site reports that its divorce rate is lower than that of the national average: 3.86% vs. 50%.
 We think eharmony’s 29 Dimensions of Compatibility Quiz may have something to do with it.

-New members spend about 25 minutes filling out their profile and answering more in-depth questions than you’d find on some other dating sites.
+New members spend about 25-30 minutes filling out their profiles and answering in-depth questions.
 These include “What are you passionate about?” and “If your best friends had to pick four words to describe you, which four would they pick?”
-You can read our article to learn more about eharmony’s questionnaire.

-7. Over 80% of Millennials Would Marry Someone of a Different Race
+8. Over 80% of Millennials Would Marry a Different Race

-The Pew Research Center reports that more than 8 and 10 millennials say they are open to marrying someone who isn’t the same race as them.
+The Pew Research Center reports that more than 8 and 10 millennials say they are open to marrying someone who isn’t the same race11 as them.

-Business Insider found millennials don’t think premarital sex is a big deal, prefer to live with a romantic partner before marrying him or her, and are waiting longer to get married than previous generations.
+Business Insider found that millennials don’t think premarital sex is a big deal,12 prefer to live with a romantic partner before marrying him or her, and are waiting longer to get married than previous generations.

 Almost 60% of millennials are single and have never been married compared to 16% of Generation Xers, 10% of baby boomers, and 4% of traditionalists.